First Assistant Prosecutor Lori Linskey

 Linskey joined the Office in January 2013, following a 16-year career with the New Jersey Division of Criminal Justice (DCJ), Office of the Attorney General, where she served as Acting Bureau Chief, Deputy Attorney General and Senior Counsel with DCJ’s Prosecutors’ Supervision and Coordination Bureau.
 In this capacity, Linskey served as DCJ liaison to all 21 County Prosecutors’ Offices, conducted state-wide legal training, handled Prosecutors’ Office management reviews, handled regulatory firearms permitting issues and served as the Division of Criminal Justice Ethics Liaison.

 Linskey first held the position of Executive Assistant Prosecutor, was promoted to Deputy First Assistant Prosecutor in January 2014 and First Assistant Prosecutor On July 10, 2017.
-As Deputy First Assistant Prosecutor, Linskey oversees the Monmouth County Prosecutors Office’s Professional Responsibility & Bias Crime Unit, Appellate and Family Divisions, Forfeiture Unit and Office of Victim-Witness Advocacy.
+As First Assistant Prosecutor, Linskey oversees the Monmouth County Prosecutors Office’s Professional Responsibility & Bias Crime Unit, Appellate and Family Divisions, Forfeiture Unit and Office of Victim-Witness Advocacy.

 Linskey has also been involved in the development of some of the office’s recent initiatives including its Special Needs Registry and the distracted driving campaign, Unplugged & Alive.

 Michael Wojciechowski is the Deputy First Assistant Prosecutor for the Monmouth County Prosecutor’s Office.